IepIweidieng/TJAPlayer3/tja.md

 During the defined duration interval within a drumroll-type note, either `0` or the symbol of the note head may appear. *E.g.*: `5008` / `5558` / `5058` are all equivalent. *Unspecified*: Whether other drumroll-type notes can be used in place of the repeated symbol of the note head.

 * In TaikoJiro, all drumroll-type note head symbols can be used in place of the repeated symbol.

-*Proposal* (IID): Each symbol of the note head inside a bar-type drumroll note denotes a middle point of the bar which can scroll independently to the head, end, and other middle points of the note.

 For special balloons (`9`), the last occurrence of repeated note head symbol (if any) defines the full bonus time point.
 If the note is cleared, full bonus is awarded only by clearing the note at-or-before that point and partial bonus is awarded otherwise.
 The full bonus time point is *unspecified* when no repeated note head symbols ever occur.